To Obtain or Renew a Library Card:

 Both City of Gretna & Non-Residents of Gretna need to bring the following to the library:

 - Identification which includes BOTH a photo and proof of current address.
 (One document may be acceptable if it serves both purposes).

 - If you do not have a current ID, then still bring that ID with you and an additional piece of business mail (utility bill, bank statement, etc.) dated within the last 30 days as proof of residency.

 - Cash or a check for the annual non-resident fee of $40 per household.
 At this time only cash or a check are accepted.
 Checks should be made out to Gretna Public Library.

-Educators, Business Owners, & Active Duty Military:
+Educators, Business Owners, & Veteran Military:

 - Educators in the Gretna Public School System will need to bring a valid ID as well as a form of documentation that they are teaching in the current school year (such as a pay stub or dated name badge).

 - Gretna Business owners need to bring in a valid ID and proof of their business’ location.